 If you've managed to get away, the Borderline may barrage you for months, with incessant text messages, emails and phone calls.
 It's highly advisable that you ignore all attempts at contact, as these will keep you hooked into depression, torment and deep despair.
 The craziness you've been feeling will intensify, whenever you listen to or read these efforts to manipulate you, so delete, delete, delete!!!

 As long as you hit this ball back across the net, and let him/her engage you in any manner, you are keeping your pain very present and alive.
-Yes, your self-worth feels dependent on these outreaches, but try to take heart (for now) that their frantic attempts to get your attention, should only be thought of as a Bandaid for your long-held sense of unworthiness, and leave it at that!
+Yes, your self-worth feels dependent on these outreaches, but try to take heart (for now) that their frantic attempts to get your attention, should only be thought of as a Bandaid for your long-held sense of unworthiness and shame, and leave it at that!

-The Borderline's self-worth is tied to remaining connected~ but so is yours.
+The Borderline's self-worth is tied to remaining connected~ but so is yours!
 This can take the form of solicitous contacts, after numerous months or even years.
 He/she could be flirtatious or seductive with you--even after you've become seriously involved with another, which speaks to their lack of boundaries.

 Disappointment with their current love or feeling too close to him/her, can trigger phone calls or unplanned, impromptu visits with you!
 If you've had a bunch of 'hang-ups' on your voicemail, these are due to the unrestrained, juvenile acting-out impulses of someone who's extremely underdeveloped and unstable.